horizontalsystems/bitcoin-kit-android/README.md

 ## License

-The `BitcoinKit` is open source and available under the terms of the [MIT License](https://github.com/horizontalsystems/bitcoin-kit-android/blob/master/LICENSE)
+The `bitcoin-kit-android` is open source and available under the terms of the [MIT License](https://github.com/horizontalsystems/bitcoin-kit-android/blob/master/LICENSE)